octabytes/blog/content/posts/superset/apache-superset-cli-guide/index.md

 ---
-draft: true
+draft: false
 title: "Apache Superset CLI guide"
-date: "2024-06-08"
+date: "2024-11-20"
-description: "Hey everyone, In this blog we will be knowing more about Superset CLI.
-The Apache Superset CLI (Command Line Interface) is a tool that enhances the management, configuration, and usage of Superset, eliminating the need for direct web interface interaction.
-This guide provides a detailed overview of how to leverage"
-tags: []
+description: "This blog provides a detailed guide on using the Apache Superset Command Line Interface (CLI) for installation, database initialization, creating an admin user, loading example data, configuring Superset, and running the web server.
+It also covers how to clone the Superset repository and access additional resources."
+tags: [Superset, CLI, Apache Superset, Installation, Database Initialization, Admin User, Configuration, Data Visualization, Business Intelligence, Server Setup, Frontend, Example Data, Security, Git, Web Server]
 categories: [Business Intelligence]
 cover:
   image: images/cover.png
   caption: "Apache Superset CLI guide"
+  relative: true
 ShowToc: true
 TocOpen: true
 ---

-Hey everyone, In this blog we will be knowing more about [Superset](https://octabyte.io/open-source/superset?ref=blog.octabyte.io) CLI.
+Hey everyone, In this blog we will be knowing more about [Superset](https://octabyte.io/applications/business-intelligence/superset) CLI.
 The Apache Superset CLI (Command Line Interface) is a tool that enhances the management, configuration, and usage of Superset, eliminating the need for direct web interface interaction.
 This guide provides a detailed overview of how to leverage the Superset CLI effectively.

 #### Installation